IMMERSION-Project/TwitterProcessing/README.md

 # TwitterProcessing
-Project to try to integrate Twitter API with Processing in Java
+Project to try to integrate twitter_viz.Twitter API with Processing in Java